 Anti-social behavior (ASB) is a collective term for a wide range of behaviours.
 Within Wakefield, statstics are created to monitor trends in ASB reported to the police, Council and WDH.
 Incidents include general nuisance behaviour, flytipping, graffiti, vandalism, noise nuisance and anti-social/illegal use of motorbikes, as well as other behaviours.
+In most years there is a strong seasonal pattern, with a marked drop in incidents in the autumn/winter months (Q3).
 The number of ASB incidents reported to local partners in 2016/17 fell 6% compared to the previous financial year.

 ASB incidents reported to the police, Council and WDH, by quarter.